Dental Granuloma

 • Decay of tooth

-• Untreated cavity allowing infection/bacteria to reach the pulp and periapical tissues.
+• Untreated cavity letting infection/bacteria enter through to the pulp and periapical tissues

-• Crack or fracture of the tooth surface, facilitating bacterial infiltration and inflammation in the periapical area.
+• Crack or fracture of the tooth surface, letting bacteria in to infect and cause inflammation in the periapical area

 Diagnosis of Dental Granuloma

-• Dental caries are black or brown spots on the tooth surface.
+• Dental caries will look like black or brown spots on the surface of the tooth.

 Treatment Options for Periapical Granuloma